holoviz/panel/doc/FAQ.rst

 **A:** It depends.
 If the object already has one of the usual IPython ``_repr_X_`` rich display methods (where X is png, jpg, or html), then it is very likely to work already.
 Try it!
 If it doesn't have a rich display method, check to see if you can add one as a PR to that project -- they are very useful for many cases other than Panel, too.
 Otherwise, adding support is quite easy for anything that can somehow return an image or some HTML.
 If it can return an image in any way, see the ``panel.pane.Matplotlib`` implementation as a starting point; you just need to be able to call some method or function that returns an image, and the rest should be simple.

-If you want an even richer JavaScript-based representation, it will be more difficult to add that, but you can see the ``pane.Bokeh`` and ``pane.HoloViews`` classes and the ``panel.plotly`` module for examples.
+If you want an even richer JavaScript-based representation, it will be more difficult to add that, but you can see the ``pane.Bokeh`` class and the ``panel.holoviews`` and ``panel.plotly`` modules for examples.

 **Q: How does Panel relate to Bokeh?**